-All the popular browsers (Chrome, Firefox, Safari, etc.) also have password managers built-in at no cost.
-They work well but not between browser brands. e.g. Chrome, Firefox, Safari, Internet Explorer, Edge, etc. each save your passwords in it's own database, so you'd have to separately teach each browser you use.
+All the popular browsers (Chrome, Firefox, Edge, Safari, etc.) also have password managers built-in at no cost.
+They work well enough but are not compaticle with each other.
+If you use multiple browsers then you'd have to separately teach each one.
 A proper password manager like LastPass or 1Password can auto-fill your passwords into any browser once it's learned your passwords.

 Password managers also help protect your from phishing emails that try to trick you into logging into fraudulent, look-alike, websites.
-While you (a human meat bag) may be fooled by a fake Bank of America login page, a password manager would never be tricked like that.
+While you, a silly human, may be fooled by a fake Bank of America login page, a password manager would never be tricked like that.
 Using a password manager, you'll know right away if a login page is fake because the password manager will refuse to auto-fill the username and password.

 Passwords managers automatically sync between your devices so you should rarely have to manually type a password again.

 Two Factor Authentication, or 2FA (also called Two-Step Verification), is a feature increasingly offered by websites these days.
 When a website account is protected with 2FA, then you must provide two different forms of identity in order to access the account.
 The first is your password as usual, and the second is generally a random six digit number displayed on your smartphone.
 This way, if a hacker managed to figure out your password, they would be unable to access your account because they would not have your smartphone and so could not get the six digit number.
 There are ways around this, but generally the attackers will just move on.